4.9 Rating on Google

 Kingstanding test routes combine fast dual carriageways with tight residential streets, and the transition between the two catches many learners out.
 Understanding these common faults before your test gives you a real advantage, and structured driving lessons with a local instructor will build the habits that prevent each one.

 The A452 Chester Road drops from 50mph to 40mph to 30mph with cameras at each stage.
-Failing to reduce speed in time is one of the most common serious faults at Kingstanding.
-The key is to look for the signs well ahead and begin slowing gradually, not suddenly at the sign itself.
+Failing to reduce speed in time is a common serious fault.
+Down Walsall Road towards Scott Arms, learners drift lanes under the pressure of heavy traffic.
+Look for the signs well ahead and begin slowing gradually, not suddenly at the sign.

 Your Preparation